Videos

 Oceans Breath: Robotic floats measure seasonal cycles in the ocean

-Just like land, the ocean has seasons.
-There are seasons when things grow and seasons when things decay.
+Just like land, the ocean has seasons when things grow and seasons when things decay.
 We know this thanks to hundreds of robotic floats equipped with sensors collecting data about ocean health and transmitting it back to scientists on shore.

 Ekman Transport

-As wind blows over the surface of the ocean, engery from the wind is transferred into the ocean but deflected to the right in the northern hemisphere and the left in the southern hemishpere.
+As wind blows over the surface of the ocean, energy from the wind is transferred into the ocean.

 Diatom Nutrient Uptake

-Nutrients are used by diamtoms and then larger and larger plankton.
+Nutrients are used by diatoms and other plankton.

 Workshop Presentations